PostgREST/postgrest-docs/docs/how-tos/providing-images-for-img.rst

 Luckily we can specify the accepted media types in the :ref:`raw-media-types` configuration variable.
 In this case, the :code:`Accept: image/webp` header is sent by many web browsers by default, so let's add it to the configuration variable, like this: :code:`raw-media-types="image/webp"`.
-Now, the image will be displayed in the html page:
+Now, the image will be displayed in the HTML page:

 .. code-block:: html